Twinklebear/webgpu-prog-iso/README.md

-This is the implementation of the GPU-parallel speculative, progressive implicit isosurface raycasting algorithm for block-compressed data sets described in "" by Will Usher, Landon Dyken, and Sidharth Kumar at LDAV 2023.
-Please see the paper (link soon!) for more details.
+This is the implementation of the GPU-parallel speculative, progressive implicit isosurface raycasting algorithm for block-compressed data sets described in "Speculative Progressive Raycasting for Memory Constrained Isosurface Visualization of Massive Volumes" by Will Usher, Landon Dyken, and Sidharth Kumar at LDAV 2023.
+Please [see the paper](https://www.willusher.io/publications/wgpu-prog-iso) for more details.

 ## Usage